A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 features like dynamic arrays, maps, explicit allocators, and a few more features that we will use later.

-This covers most of our bases in bindings, any time we need a new procedure, we can simply translate the types from C to Odin and mirror the procedures and structs on the Odin side.
-There is however, a few glaring issues: our arch-nemeses `static inline` and macros (why binding generators shouldn't be trusted to "just work" with this project).
+This covers most of our bases for bindings — any time we need a new procedure, we can simply translate the types from C to Odin and mirror the procedures and structs on the Odin side.
+There are however, a few glaring issues: our arch-nemeses `static inline` and macros (why binding generators shouldn't be trusted to "just work" with this project).
 PipeWire *heavily* relies on `libspa`, a header-only library